MathieuBuisson/PSCodeHealth/docs/Metrics.md

 The later a defect is detected, the more expensive (in time and money) it is to fix.

 #### Default thresholds :
-  - Warning : less than 20
+  - Warning : greater than 200
-  - Fail : less than 40
+  - Fail : greater than 400

 ### ComplexityAverage
 This is the average cyclomatic complexity per function.
 Cyclomatic complexity measures the number of possible execution paths through a given section of code.
 This is intended to evaluation code complexity.